 On behalf of the more than 150 faculty and staff members at KWU, welcome to our family.
 Let's make this an exceptional year!

-Damon Kraft, Ph.D.- KWU Provost
+Damon Kraft, Ph.D.- KWU Provost and Executive Vice President for Student Success

 KANSAS WESLEYAN UNIVERSITY ACADEMIC CALENDAR UNDERGRADUATE PROGRAM